alvincjin/Niagara/README.md

 blurring the line between transactional business system and big data pipeline.
 Please check my [Blog Post](http://alvincjin.blogspot.ca/2017/04/event-sourcing-and-cqrs.html) for the details of CQRS & Event Sourcing.
 CDC(Chang Data Capture) is an approach to stream the database changes from binlogs to Kafka State Store.

-Kafka for Event Sourcing is not a good idea.

-Kafka is not a database, not designed to query
-Kafka is not possible to reply events, filtering particular aggregate root.
-Create topic per aggregate root will lead to a huge number of topics/partitions.